When Can My Child Switch from a Booster Seat to a Seat Belt?

 When a child can pass the 5-step seat belt fit test depends on the child’s height.
 This can vary from car to car.
 They may be able to pass the 5-step test in one car and not in another.
+Or even in one seating position in a car but not another.
 Usually by the time they are 4’9″ (or 57″) they can fit properly in most vehicle’s seat belts.

 Please understand that while the law in your state may allow for a child to ride with just the seat belt at a certain age (to learn what the car seat law is where you live, click on your state on this map) your child may not properly fit the seat belt at that age.
 Many children do not reach 4’9″ until they are maybe 10 or even 12 years old or older.

 It is best practice to wait until the child can pass the 5-step test because an ill-fitting adult seat belt can actually cause injury rather than prevent it in the event of a crash.
 You can read here about seat-belt syndrome, a common injury when the lap belt is resting on a child’s stomach instead of the child’s thighs and hips which it is likely to do without a belt positioner like a booster seat or a RideSafer vest.